It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 - Pictures from user Instagram accounts

 If you add digital signage to your gym, you can even highlight members’ social media posts in your fitness center.
 People will be excited to see themselves up on the TVs and you get the benefit of greater online exposure for your gym.

 UPshow makes it easy to add this type of content to your gym.
-Just share a hashtag with your gym-goers, and you can automatically pull in the posts they share to Twitter or Instagram to your on-premise TVs.
+Just share a hashtag with your gym-goers, and you can automatically pull in their fitness Instagram posts or even Twitter updates to your on-premise TVs.